Simulation-Software-Engineering/Lecture-Material/04_documentation/technical_writing_slides.md

 ## Learning Goals

-- Raise **awareness** that documentation is crucial in RSE.
+- Be aware that documentation is crucial in RSE.
 - Understand that there is a difference between documentation and **good documentation**.
-- Get to know the purpose and basic structure of several **standard documentation building blocks** (README, commit message, changelog, ...).
+- Know the purpose and basic structure of several **standard documentation building blocks** (README, commit message, changelog, ...).
-- **Not**: Learn how to really write good documentation.
+- **Not**: Be able to really write good documentation.
 This takes practice and much more than 90 minutes.
-- **Not**: Any technical tools.
+- **Not**: Use any technical tools.
 This will come next week.

 ---